GeorgiSGeorgiev/TheClassifierProject/README.md

 ## Introduction

-Contains different Python scripts meant to train, evaluate, and convert and compare CNN models.
+Contains different Python scripts meant to train, evaluate, convert and compare CNN models.
 Uses directly TensorFlow 2 and its Keras API.
 The main TensorFlow 2 installation links are placed below.
 There are also links to some official documentations which have been used.

-This code is part of my (Georgi S. Georgiev's) bachelor thesis so with each usage it has to be cited.
-The thesis itself is in czech and it belongs to the Charles University in Prague.
+This code is part of my (Georgi S. Georgiev's) bachelor thesis "Neural network architectures for mobile devices" so with each usage it has to be cited.
+The thesis itself is in czech and I have written it as a student of the Charles University in Prague.
 Permanent link to the thesis can be found here: http://hdl.handle.net/20.500.11956/148274.
+If there are enough requests, I may try to translate the thesis to English.
+For more information see the English Abstract of the thesis which can be found in the link above as well.